Community Catalyst

 At FHLBank Indianapolis, we work to meet members where they're at and pride ourselves on being responsive to our members' needs.
 That's why we're proud to announce the newly expanded Community Catalyst training series.

-Our member institutions have told us that increased supply of affordable housing and opportunities for community development are a significant need in their communities, but institutions who lack a resident expert on programs may struggle to fully leverage the opportunities out there.
+Member institutions have told us that increased supply of affordable housing and opportunities for community development are a significant need in their communities, but institutions who lack a resident expert on programs may struggle to fully leverage the opportunities out there.

-2025 Community Catalyst training series
+2025-2026 Community Catalyst training series

 September 17: Multiplying your community investment